ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws_access_keys.md

 ## Configure the AWS CLI

-Before moving ahead make sure that AWS CLI is installed in your local sysytem.
-To install AWS CLI, follow this [documentation](/install-guides/aws-cli).
-Then run the following command to set up your AWS CLI installation.
+First, make sure AWS CLI is installed in your local system.
+To install AWS CLI, follow this [guide](/install-guides/aws-cli).
+Then run the following command to set up your AWS CLI installation:

 ```console
 aws configure
 ```
+The output from the command should look like:

 ```output
 $ aws configure